-The best way to pack your merino wool shirts and underwear is by doing the military roll.
+The best way to pack your Merino wool shirts and underwear is by doing the military roll.
 Here’s a quick how-to guide.

-Your laundry machine will be lonelier than ever.
 With a wardrobe full of clothing that rarely needs to be washed, you’ll save time, money and energy.

 WEAR AIR-OUT REPEAT